Living with an eating disorder is especially difficult because you have to deal with food on a daily basis. Here are some tips to help you cope:

 - Identify situations that may trigger destructive eating behavior so you can develop a plan of action to deal with them.

-- Look for positive role models who can help lift your self-esteem, even if they're not easy to find.
+- Look for positive role models who can help lift your self-esteem.
 Remind yourself that the ultrathin models or actresses showcased in women's magazines often don't represent healthy, realistic bodies.

-- Try to find a confidant you can talk to about what's going on.
-Together, you may be able to come up with some treatment options.
+- Try to find a trusted relative or friend whom you can talk with about what's going on.

 - Try to find someone who can be your partner in the battle against binge eating — someone you can call on for support instead of bingeing.